Make Your Mental Health Days More Meaningful

 Finding new ways to spend your days off with Dr. Caroline Leaf

 If there’s one thing you can count on, it’s that life can become overwhelming at times.
 When it feels like one big balancing act between your professional, home, and personal lives, it’s easy to become inundated with tasks as each stressor piles onto the next.
-Sometimes you just need a break — you know, a “mental health day.”
-Not a vacation, not time off to run errands, or to bounce between appointments, but a legitimate day off to nourish your spirit in the name of your mental health.
+So sometimes you just need a break — you know, a “mental health day.”
+Not a vacation, not time off to run errands or to bounce between appointments, but a legitimate day off to nourish your spirit in the name of your mental health.

 The Power of Taking a Pause

 Stress has an uncanny way of toxically seeping across every aspect of life, spilling over onto your mental and physical health.
 Communication pathologist and cognitive neuroscientist Dr. Caroline Leaf tells rē•spin, “When an individual is in a toxic thinking state, the release of stress hormones such as cortisol and homocysteine can significantly affect the immune system, cardiovascular system, and neurological system.”

 The unregulated stress response can run rampant in the body, from your cells to your brains, affecting cognition, mood, and memory formation.
 Over the long-term, it can even make you more susceptible to future health issues and diseases.
 It impacts the way you think, feel, and make decisions, taking a massive toll on the interplay between your mental- and physical health.